rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 ## Development updates

-- [ ] Extend regenerate out of sync to regenerate the entire tree
-- [ ] Store visualize changes globally and display inside and outside of the modal
-  - [ ] Out of sync image bug - part of refactor - bad loading states
 - [ ] Add a timed highlight to nodes to show that they've changed (replace selected with a recentlyHighlighted boolean)
   - [ ] Make it clear that multiple regenerate is in sequence rather than in parallel